Simulcasting Technique

 When the event being covered is being replayed, the host and other members of the network can explain what happened during the broadcast using a Simulcasting Technique.
 They will explain the news in a way that is easy to understand for those who have not been following the events as they occur.
 They may also use jargon that may be unfamiliar to some people.
 It is important to remember that people who are interested in the event being covered live do not need to know any technical details about the event.

-A Simulcast Technique can also be used in commercial broadcasts.
-For example, if the host or one of the show producers were at a movie premiere, they could re-broadcast the same story, beginning at the start of the movie and ending at the end of the movie.
 The audience would then be allowed to watch the re-broadcast whenever they chose.
 This is great for those who are out of town and unable to watch the broadcast in its entirety.
 People who can not attend the live event will be able to watch the re-broadcast and can use it when they travel to the next area where the event is being held.

 What does simulcasting mean?